thisisevilevil/evilevil365/_posts/2025-29-06-5Exciting-Windows11-Feature.md

 There is a screenshot of a new policy making the rounds on social media, where we can enable a policy to easily remove built-in apps in Windows.
 If I had a nickel for each Debloater script there exist online, well.. you know what I mean.
 This is still only on the rumor mill, so take this with a grain of salt for now.

-I still know some companies are stuck running autopilot but gets devices delivered with consumer images, where software like Mcafee and other 3rd party apps are pre-installed.
+I still know some companies are stuck running autopilot but gets devices delivered with consumer-grade windows images, where software like Mcafee and other 3rd party apps are pre-installed.
 I don't think this policy will automatically remove 3rd party software like Mcafee and other junk, but it's a step in the right direction.

 Either way, If Microsoft delivers on this policy, then Microsoft is truly delivering on a request that's been out there for years, almost ever since Windows 10 was released.